Crises of Citizenship: Global Spotlight Week 2018

 Tuesday, February 20 | 5pm @ FedEx Global Education Center, Atrium + 6pm @ Auditorium

-Join students, staff and faculty from the Global Education Center and affiliated programs to discover where global experiences and intercultural competence can lead.
-The reception will feature an art opening and showcase the global opportunities available to students.
-Refreshments will be provided by So Good Pupusas.
+Students, staff and faculty from the Global Education Center and affiliated programs came together to discover where global experiences and intercultural competence can lead.
+The reception featured an art opening and showcase the global opportunities available to students.
+Refreshments were provided by So Good Pupusas.

-On the panel, UNC alumni will speak about diverse career trajectories and possibilities.
-The panel will include:
+On the panel, UNC alumni spoke about diverse career trajectories and possibilities.
+The panel included:

 - Andreina Malki | Youth Director, Student Action with Farmworkers